 Of all the economic numbers we’ve looked at so far, inflation is the most difficult to associate with presidential administrations, because there is a specific federal agency, the Federal Reserve, that is principally responsible for inflation.
 In 1913 the Federal Reserve was established to control monetary policy.
 Their job, in short, was to control interest rates to keep inflation in check while not causing a recession through excessively high rates.
-The president appoints the Chairman of the Federal Reserve, but the Chairman is not responsible to the president, and often serves multiple presidents.
-For example, Paul Volcker, the chairman of the Federal Reserve under Ronald Reagan, was appointed by Jimmy Carter, while Carter’s chairman, Arthur Burns, was appointed by Richard Nixon.
+The president appoints the Chairman of the Federal Reserve, but the Chairman is not directly accountable to the president, and often serves multiple presidents.
+For example, Paul Volcker, the first chairman of the Federal Reserve under Ronald Reagan, was appointed by Jimmy Carter, while Carter’s chairman, Arthur Burns, was appointed by Richard Nixon.

 Source: Bureau of Labor Statistics www.bls.gov inflation calculator

 The above graphs show what happened to inflation each year during those periods.
 Truman had the highest inflation rate just after World War II, but managed to control it very quickly.
-The problem was much more persistent during the 1970’s, when four presidents: Nixon, Ford, Carter and Reagan struggled with it.
+The problem was much more persistent during the 1970’s, when three presidents: Nixon, Ford, and Carter all struggled with it.
 Again, however, the person generally considered to have the most control over inflation is the Chairman of the Federal Reserve.
 From 1970 to 1977, that was Arthur Burns, who was appointed by Richard Nixon, and was generally concerned (as was Nixon) that taking harsh steps to quell inflation might increase unemployment.

 Inflation was one of the most significant problems during the administration of Jimmy Carter, who appointed two Federal Reserve chairmen: George Miller and, less than two years later, Paul Volker.
 Miller is often blamed for shortsighted credit policies that aggravated inflation rather than controlling it, but Carter successfully moved him out of the Federal Reserve and appointed Paul Volker.
 Notably, Volker is generally given credit for bringing inflation under control, but most of his term occurred under Ronald Reagan.

 The relative absence of inflation despite widely different economic policies is probably because the Federal Reserve usually puts the inflation rate beyond immediate political control.
-Also notable is that the inflationary periods had little corrolation with the level of debt or the deficit.
-Although the period of inflation under Truman occured during a high level of debt, it resolved while the debt was still nearly equal the GDP.
-Duing the 70's, when inflation was at it worst, the debt was at its lowest point as a proportion of GDP.
+Also notable is that the inflationary periods had little correlation with the level of debt or the deficit.
+Although the period of inflation under Truman occurred during a high level of debt, it resolved while the debt was still nearly equal the GDP.
+During the 70's, when inflation was at it worst, the debt was at its lowest point as a proportion of GDP.
 Furthermore it resolved during the 80's in spite of a massive increase in the deficit and debt.